ClearcodeHQ/pytest-redis/README.rst

         assert redis_external.get("did_it") == 1

 Standard configuration options apply to it.
+Note that the `modules` configuration option has no effect with the ``redis_nooproc`` fixture, it is the responsibility of the already running redis server to be properly started with extension modules, if needed.

 By default the ``redis_nooproc`` fixture would connect to Redis instance using **6379** port attempting to make a successful socket